mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

 later.
 3. Prepare the new master:
       1. Remove the slave connection the new master used to replicate from the old master.
       2. Disable the *read\_only*-flag.
       3. Enable scheduled server events (if event handling is on).
+Only events that were enabled on the old master are enabled.
       4. Run the commands in `promotion_sql_file`.
       5. Start replication from external master if one existed.
 4. Redirect all other slaves to replicate from the new master: